princomp/princomp.github.io/source/lectures/misc/sorting.md

 ### Complexity

-[As explained on wikipedia](https://en.wikipedia.org/wiki/Insertion_sort#Best,_worst,_and_average_cases), the simplest worst case input is an array sorted in reverse order.
+[As explained on wikipedia](https://en.wikipedia.org/wiki/Insertion_sort#Best,_worst,_and_average_cases), the simplest **worst** case input is an array sorted in reverse order.
 With an array sorted in reverse order, every iteration of the inner loop will scan and shift the entire sorted subsection of the array (i.e., from `bar` to the beginning) before inserting the next element.
-This gives a quadratic running time (i.e., $O(n^2)$).
+This gives a quadratic running time (i.e., $O(n^2)$), since `bar` is linear in `n`, and we iterate twice over it.

+On the flip side, if the array is already sorted, then the algorithm is linear, since the inner loop will always execute just one time, giving an overall **best** performance of $O(n)$.

+But **on average**, the algorithm remains in $O(n^2)$ since it will need to go through the list twice.

 ## Heapsort Algorithm

 ### Implementation

-We first define some helper methods:
+We first define a helper method:

 ```
-!include`snippetStart="// Helper methods for Heapsort", snippetEnd="// Done with helper methods for Heapsort"` code/projects/Sorting/Sorting/Sorting.cs
+!include`snippetStart="// Helper method for Heapsort", snippetEnd="// Done with helper method for Heapsort"` code/projects/Sorting/Sorting/Sorting.cs
 ```

 and then leverage the heap structure to sort: